-After all, much – or all – of the resources the strength program is afforded will originate with the Athletic Director.
+After all, much – or all – of the resources the strength program is afforded will originate with the Athletic Directors.
 You know that saying, “Behind every successful man is a strong woman”?
-Well, the same be could be true here: For every successful strength coach is a supportive Athletic Director.
+Well, the same be could be true here:

 Now, the word “knowledgeable” was the word most widely used across all of these interviews.
 Almost every AD expressed the need for the strength coach to have knowledge in the field.

 TJ Rockwell is the AD at Perry High School is a former collegiate football player and a weight room enthusiast.
 However, as his coaching and administrative career progressed he realized that the strength and conditioning field was progressing as well.
 That’s when he decided to hire a full-time strength coach; he cannot overstate the return on that investment.

 “My strength coach knows what to do and how to do it which makes my job 100% easier.
 Everyone can buy into the strength program – including me – if the leader is qualified and passionate.”

 The future of strength programs at the high school level drew a mostly unanimous opinion, that the high school athletic landscape would adapt to the necessity of having a training program and act accordingly.